Laravel Migrations: How to Rename a Table

 php artisan migrate

-table is now renamed to customers
+The clients table is now renamed to customers.

 Stay Updated.